roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/Prophet Project Overview.md

 For a playlist - Create a 3-song playlist that captures the spirit or message of your prophet.

 1. For each song include title/artist/ link to song/lyrics
+	- Feel Like God - gazzy, framed
+	-

 2. Explain specifically why the song you chose is important/appropriate for your prophet (1-2 sentences per song)